atduskgreg/opencv-processing/readme.md

 OpenCVPro is based on the officially supported [OpenCV Java API](http://docs.opencv.org/java/), currently at version 2.4.5.
 In addition to using the wrapped functionality, you can import OpenCV modules and use any of its documented functions: [OpenCV javadocs](http://docs.opencv.org/java/).
 See the advanced examples (HistogramSkinDetection, DepthFromStereo, and Marker Detection) below for details.
 (This style of API was inspired by Kyle McDonald's [ofxCv addon](https://github.com/kylemcdonald/ofxCv) for OpenFrameworks.)

+Contributions welcome.

+### Installing

 OpenCVPro is in the early stages of development.
 Currently it only supports Mac OSX.
 Windows and Linux (and hopefully Android) support coming soon.

-Contributions welcome.
+See [here](https://github.com/atduskgreg/OpenCVPro/releases) for the latest release.

 ### Examples